Aulic Council: An example of juridification and the protection of smaller Imperial estates: Brandenburg-Kulmbach v. Prussia

-An interesting note to be made is that even though Kulmbach was receiving Imperial protection, it, alongside other princes like the Duchy of Württemberg, had been trying to suppress the rights of the Imperial knights, which were being protected by the Emperor.
+Even though Kulmbach was receiving Imperial protection, it, alongside other princes like the Duchy of Württemberg, had been trying to suppress the rights of the Imperial knights, which were being protected by the Emperor.
 This shows how the Emperor could intervene on multiple layers of hierarchy: the Emperor was protecting the margrave from Prussia, but also protecting the Imperial knights against the margraves.

 This was far from the only case where the Aulic Council defended the rights of weaker Imperial estates against larger ones.
 Leopold Auer writes that "the Imperial Aulic Council guaranteed the continuity and stability of the complex constitutional structure of the Old Reich by protecting the less powerful members of the Empire against the threats posed by the bigger Estates."
 Further examples can be found in the Examples of Cases Settled section.

 Composition

 President

 The president of the Aulic Council was a nobleman, often a count.
 They did not necessarily have legal training, but did have experience in politics and diplomacy.
 The president moderated sessions and took part in voting.
 His vote was a tiebreaker.
 He was appointed by the Emperor.
 There was also a vice president.